Court Rules Against Caster Semenya, Says She Must Lower Testosterone To Compete

 South African track star Caster Semenya and Athletics South Africa asked the Court of Arbitration for Sport to overturn regulations by the International Association of Athletics Federations that pertained to female athletes with high levels of testosterone.

-The IAAF regulation in question requires female athletes with testosterone in the range of males to reduce their natural testosterone level, and to maintain that reduced level for at least six months in order to be eligible to compete in certain track and field events in international competition.
+The IAAF regulation in question requires female athletes with testosterone levels in the range of males to reduce their natural testosterone levels and to maintain that reduced level for at least six months to be eligible to compete in certain track and field events in international competition.
 The IAAF suggests this reduction be done by taking hormonal contraceptives, and it emphasizes that surgical changes are not required.

 One of the events affected by the rule is the 800-meter race, an event won by Semenya at the 2012 and 2016 Olympic Games.

-In a summary of its decision, the court wrote that its panel found that the IAAF's relevant regulations are discriminatory because they impose differential treatment based on protected characteristics, in that they "establish restrictions that are targeted at a subset of the female/intersex athlete population, and do not impose any equivalent restrictions on male athletes."
+In a summary of its decision, the court wrote that its panel found that the IAAF's relevant regulations are discriminatory because they impose differential treatment based on protected characteristics in that they "establish restrictions that are targeted at a subset of the female/intersex athlete population, and do not impose any equivalent restrictions on male athletes."

 However, the panel wrote, the IAAF argued "that if the purpose of the female category is to prevent athletes who lack that testosterone-derived advantage from having to compete against athletes who possess that testosterone-derived advantage, then it is necessarily 'category defeating' to permit any individuals who possess that testosterone-derived advantage to compete in that category."
 The majority of the arbitration panel accepted that logic.

-The IAAF said in a statement that it was "grateful" for the ruling, "and is pleased that the Regulations were found to be a necessary, reasonable and proportionate means of achieving the IAAF's legitimate aim of preserving the integrity of female athletics" in the events covered by the regulations.
+The IAAF said in a statement that it is "grateful" for the ruling "and is pleased that the Regulations were found to be a necessary, reasonable and proportionate means of achieving the IAAF's legitimate aim of preserving the integrity of female athletics" in the events covered by the regulations.

 In a statement released to The Associated Press and other outlets, Semenya wrote: "I know that the IAAF's regulations have always targeted me specifically.
 For a decade the IAAF has tried to slow me down, but this has actually made me stronger.
 The decision of the CAS will not hold me back.
 I will once again rise above and continue to inspire young women and athletes in South Africa and around the world."